BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Culture is often ostensibly consequentialist: "fermented food is good for you".
-    While it can have consequentialist ramifications, it's actually deontological: "This food reminds me of my childhood.
+    While it can have consequentialist ramifications (such as universal healthcare), it's actually deontological: "This food reminds me of my childhood.
 It feels like home."
 </p>

 #### "The most important thing in the world"